Yiu-dororong/case-study-practice-2/README.md

 Next, I set up some graphs about trip count against other factors on the second dashboard.

 First, as one of the business tasks focuses on user type (subscriber or not), I made a combined broken line graph to shows different user type on how much they contribute to the total trip.
 At the same time, I used month as a basis to count the number of trips, so that the seasonal trend can be observed.
+One of the stakerequirements is to focus on 2015 summer, so I placed filters to select specific time period on both dashboards.

 Then, I compared trip count to different weather condition, including rainfall, wind speed and temperature to see if there is any correlations.
 As there is a donut chart on showing rainy/rainless days' trip count, I have to create a new column to make the chart.
 ```